Fynt/Context-Files/README.md

 `GET /file/download/:id`

+Allows us to generate download links on the front end.
+Will return the file data as an attachment with the right Content-Type header.

 Image Endpoints
 ---------------

-Allows us to generate download links on the front end.
-Will return the file data as an attachment with the right Content-Type header.
+Image methods assume the following:
+  - All image methods require a valid :file_id, otherwise a 404
+  - All image methods require the source file can be converted to an image, otherwise a 400

-Images should get resized using a fill method, though an of the following method should let you specify fit=true to make sure the image fits within the dimensions provided, though the final image dimensions may not be exactly the same as the requested parameters.
+Images should get resized using a fill method, though the following methods should let you specify fit=true to make sure the image fits within the dimensions provided, though the final image dimensions may not be exactly the same as the requested parameters.

 `GET /image/:width/:height/:file_id.:format`